boundary-layer-meteo/boundary-layer-meteo.github.io/lectures/11_cbl.md

 # Convective boundary layer

+In a Convective Boundary Layer (CBL) the turbulence is driven by buoyancy.
 ## Derivation of the mixed-layer model

 During daytime, there is a well-mixed convective boundary layer of approximately 1 km in depth.